 However, if you’re only going to offer just the one payment gateway then SagePay is by far the best choice in the majority of circumstances.

 SagePay offers many advantages over competing payment gateways including:

-But if you’re still unsure about which secure payment gateway options are right for you then simply get in touch with Rapid Web on 01785 250222.
+But if you’re still unsure about which secure payment gateway options are right for you then simply get in touch with Rapid Web Services on 01785 250222.

-An eCommerce web design solution from Rapid Web can handle any form of payment or authorisation method, from regular card payments for subscriptions to customer accounts.
+An eCommerce web design solution from Rapid Web Services can handle any form of payment or authorisation method, from regular card payments for subscriptions to customer accounts.